licton/lovelicton/content/your_voice_your_choice_2020.md

 Share your ideas today!
 You can learn more about the YVYC process and how to get involved [here](http://www.seattle.gov/neighborhoods/programs-and-services/your-voice-your-choice).
 For questions, email shaquan.smith@seattle.gov or call 206-256-5944.

+Greenwood-Phinney and Licton-Haller Greenways will be hosting a community idea gathering event for YVYC @ 7:00-9:00 PM on Monday March 2, 2020 at Couth Buzzard Books, 8310 Greenwood Ave N.